arnowelzel/lightbox-photoswipe/readme.txt

 If you change any of the stylesheets or frontend scripts in `src/js` or `src/lib` you need to execute `build.php` once to generate new frontend assets.

-If you change any of the templates in the `templates` folder, you need to empty the Twig cache which is usually located in `wp-content/cache/lightbox-photoswipe/twig`.

 == Screenshots ==

 1. General options in the backend